 Prior to his election to the Legislature, Davies served as a Fort St. John city councillor for 12 years.
 He was also a full-time teacher with School District 60, a reservist in the Canadian Armed Forces Cadet Instructors Cadre and regularly worked in the construction industry in the summer.
 A truck driver, Davies also has many years working in the oil and gas sector.

-Dan has long been involved in his community, serving as chair of the North Peace Justice Society, vice-president of the Legion, Chair of the North Peace Justice Society and as a member of the North Peace Shrine Club to mention a few.
-He has served as a Canadian Armed Forces reserve officer for the past 25 years and also sat on the professional development committee of the teacher association.
+Davies has long been involved in his community, serving as chair of the North Peace Justice Society, vice-president of the Legion, Chair of the North Peace Justice Society and as a member of the North Peace Shrine Club to mention a few.
+He has served as a Canadian Armed Forces reserve officer for the past 25 years and also sat on the professional development committee of the teacher’s association.
 He has been deeply involved in the cadet program both in Fort St John and in Fort Nelson.

-Dan is a life-long resident of Fort St. John and is married with two children.
+Davies enjoys the outdoors through hiking, fishing, and rides on his motorcycle.
+He enjoys travel, experiencing cultures and sampling ethnic foods.
+He is a life-long resident of Fort St. John and is married with two children.